RyanBurnside/FIFTEEN/README.md

 To use this program simply save the files to a location which Medley can access.
 DO NOT just copy and paste the contents.
-They contain special characters for a Medley only.
+They contain special characters for Medley only.

 For me on Linux this is $HOME/il